The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/phoenix-az-8039-north-35th-ave.md

 latitudeLongitude = ["33.55307282","-112.1349273"]
 +++

 ***Phoenix, AZ (8039 North 35th Ave)*** ***Store #621*** was a ShowBiz Pizza Place that opened on October 28, 1983 with a Rock-Afire Explosion, which is still open to this day.
 This location is notable for the many fake fnaf cec videos on youtube.
-This location received {{< wiki-link "Concept Unification" >}} in November 1990 and removed their stage in late December 2022.
+This location received [Concept Unification] in November 1990 and removed their stage in late December 2022.

 ## History